Identifying Weight-Variant Latent Causal Models: Identifiable Causal Representations with Weight-variant Linear Gaussian Models

 \section{Identifiable Causal Representations with Weight-variant Linear Gaussian Models}

 As discussed in Section \ref{sec:Transitivity}, the key factor that impedes identifiable causal representations is the transitivity in latent space.
-Note that the transitivity is because the causal influences among the latent causal variables may be `absorbed' by the nonlinear mapping from latent variables $\mathbf{z}$ to the observed variable $\mathbf{x}$.
-To address this issue, motivated by identifying causal structures with the change of causal influences in observed space \cite{ghassami2018multi,SSM_Huang19, CDNOD_20}, we allow causal influences among latent causal variables to be modulated by an additionally observed variable $\mathbf{u}$, represented by the red edge in Figure \ref{fig:problem3}.
-Intuitively, variant causal influences among latent causal variables cannot be `absorbed' by an invariant nonlinear mapping from $\mathbf{z}$ to $\mathbf{x}$, resulting in identifiable causal representations.
-We assume $\mathbf{x}$ and $\mathbf{z}$ satisfy:
+Note that the transitivity is because the causal influences between the latent causal variables may be `absorbed' by the nonlinear mapping from latent variables $\mathbf{z}$ to the observed variable $\mathbf{x}$.
+To address this issue, motivated by identifying causal structures with the change of causal influences in observed space \citep{ghassami2018multi,SSM_Huang19, CDNOD_20}, we allow causal influences between latent causal variables to be modulated by an additionally observed variable $\mathbf{u}$, represented by the red edge in Figure \ref{fig:problem3}.

+Intuitively, variant causal influences between latent causal variables cannot be `absorbed' by an invariant nonlinear mapping from $\mathbf{z}$ to $\mathbf{x}$, breaking the transitivity, resulting in identifiable causal representations.
+Specifically, we explore latent causal generative models where the observed data $\mathbf{x}$ is generated by the latent causal variables $\mathbf{z}$, allowing for any potential graph structures among $\mathbf{z}$.
+In addition, there exist latent noise variables $\mathbf{n}$, known as exogenous variables in causal systems, corresponding to latent causal variables.
+We introduce a surrogate variable $\mathbf{u}$ characterizing the changes in the distribution of $\mathbf{n}$, as well as the causal influences among latent causal variables $\mathbf{z}$.
+Here $\mathbf{u}$ could be environment, domain, or time index.
+More specifically, we parameterize the latent causal generative models as follows: